yangsenius/PoseNFS/README.md

 #### Exploration

 About the `vector in pixel` method, we provide two convolutional mode `Conv2d` and `Conv3d` to implement the idea of how to construct the vector representation (`5D-Tensor`) of keypoint in [`src/network_factory/subnetwork.py`](src/network_factory/subnetwork.py).
 We use the `Conv2d` mode (reshape `5D-Tensor` to `4D-Tensor`) to get the data in paper.
-The way of construting the vector represntation can be modified in more possible tricks，but the method of computing the 2-norm of each vector is determined.
+We indicate that the way of construting the vector represntation can be further explored in other fashions as long as the norm of the vector is under supervision.

 # Experiments